CN3ves/5-/docs/index.md

 <details>
   <summary>5.
 Consider how your character will react to the ever increasing frustration and stress of adventuring.</summary>
-  <i>How does the character behave under stress or when the frustration is too just too much to handle?</i>
+  <i>How does the character behave under stress or when the frustration is too just too much to handle?
+Will it retreat from society or pray to the gods?
+Will the character become agressive and arrogant?
+Will it just break down and cry itself to sleep?</i>
 </details>

 ### 1.2 Character attributes